 Yes, there are strategies introduced for having conversations with patients about climate change in the core curriculum.
+(2 points)

 Yes, there are strategies introduced for having conversations with patients about climate change in elective coursework.
+(1 points)

-No, there are not strategies introduced for having conversations with patients about climate change
+No, there are not strategies introduced for having conversations with patients about climate change.
+(0 points)

-Score explanation: To our knowledge, strategies for communicating information on health effects of the climate crisis have not yet been introduced in the core curriculum.
-In future study years, strategies for communicating health co-benefits (active mobility, contact with nature, renewable energies) will be addressed.
+Score explanation: Strategies for communicating information on health effects of the climate crisis are introduced briefly in the family medicine module "individual tutoring" in the core curriculum (active mobility, contact with nature, renewable energies) and are a small part of the logbook.

-$1.19. \ In \ training \ for \ patient \ encounters, \ does \ your \ \underline{medical \ school's} \ curriculum \ introduce \ strategies \ for \ taking \ an \ environmental \ history \ or \ exposure \ history?$
+1.19.
+In training for patient encounters, does your medical school's curriculum introduce strategies for taking an environmental history or exposure history?

-- 2 Yes, the core curriculum includes strategies for taking an environmental history. - 1 Only elective coursework includes strategies for taking an environmental history. - No, the curriculum does not include strategies for taking an environmental history.
+Yes, the core curriculum includes strategies for taking an environmental history.
+(2 points)

+Only elective coursework includes strategies for taking an environmental history.
+(1 point)

+No, the curriculum does not include strategies for taking an environmental history.
+(0 points)

-Score explanation: Strategies for taking an environmental or exposure history are introduced to some extent (e.g. in work, travel and social anamnesis) in a BA course on conversational skills, however, it could be further expanded to include more environmental factors.
+Score explanation: Strategies for taking an environmental or exposure history are introduced in the family medicine module "individual tutoring" with concrete examples (e.g. health risks related to heat, pollution, noise, allergies and mental health) as well as in a BA course on conversational skills.